sparkflows/sparkflows-docs/docs/machine-learning/feature-selection.rst

 Feature Selection
 =================

-In machine learning and statistics, feature selection, also known as variable selection, attribute selection or variable subset selection, is the process of selecting a subset of relevant features (variables, predictors) for use in model construction.
+In machine learning and statistics, feature selection, also known as variable selection, attribute selection or variable subset selection, in the process of selecting a subset of relevant features (variables, predictors) for use in model construction.
 Feature selection techniques are used for several reasons:

 - simplification of models to make them easier to interpret by researchers/users
 - shorter training times